Impeekay/portfolio/content/about/index.md

 Will shortly graduate from [K.S Institute of Technology](https://www.ksit.ac.in/), But I've been a part of the engineering team at [Syook](https://www.syook.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis (Post college hours.😇).

-Here are a few technologies I've been working with recently:
+Here are a few technologies I've worked on recently: